alex-cres/vacation-project/vacation_calendar_project/event_calendar/README.txt

 1. Copy Vacation Calendar folder to modules (usually 'sites/all/modules') directory.
 2. Activate the module (it is not compatible with Event Calendar).
-3. Import the view from the Vacation Calendar Others menu in [your site]/vacation_calendar
+3. Import the view from the Vacation Calendar Others menu in [your site]/vacation_calendar/event-settings
+4. Configure the Permissions for the various accesses.
+5. Configure if needed the chiefs for the users, it defaults to the admin user.